Autism Spectrum Disorders (ASD)

 New-Autism Spectrum Disorders (ASD) Teacher License MN Rule 8710.5850

-Others interested in obtaining the ASD Teacher license who are not eligible through the transition process are encouraged to contact any of the universities with approved ASD Teacher preparation programs for further information.
+Those interested in obtaining the ASD Teacher license are encouraged to contact any of the universities with approved ASD Teacher preparation programs for further information.

 ASD Communities of Practice